||Parks & Trails

 Where is the money coming from?

 Since the beginning of the project in 2007, almost $20 million in funding has been awarded to this $36 million initiative.
 The overall trail project has been strongly supported by the federal government through the Regionally Significant Projects, Strategic Priorities Gas Tax Funding, and the Western Economic Diversification Fund, and by the Province of BC through Bike BC and Local Motion funding.
 The CRD has covered all costs that are not encompassed by grant funding.
-The CRD will continue to seek funding opportunities for future phases.

 What is the rationale for the order in which the trail is being built?